top of page

 We are here.png

-Through microdonations of our supporters, we are preparing a lawsuit against the City of Los Angeles that will address the issues regarding the California Environmental Quality Act as well as possible ethics violations of Harvard Westlake alumni on the City Planning Commission.
+Through microdonations of our supporters, we have the ability to utilize the environmental law firm Carstens, Black, and Minteer for this legal action against the City of Los Angeles that will address the issues regarding the California Environmental Quality Act.
+A partnering organization, SaveWeddington.org has also submitted their petition to also include a possible ethics violations of Harvard Westlake alumni on the City Planning Commission.

 Nov.
 14, 2023